-- Children who appear with unexplained gifts or new possessions; - Children who associate with other young people involved in exploitation; - Children who suffer from changes in emotional well-being; - Children who misuse drugs and alcohol; - Children who go missing for periods of time or regularly come home late; and
+- Children who appear with unexplained gifts or new possessions; - Children who associate with other young people involved in exploitation; - Children who suffer from changes in emotional well-being; - Children who misuse drugs and alcohol;

-Children who regularly miss school or education or do not take part in education.
+- Children who go missing for periods of time or regularly come home late; and - Children who regularly miss school or education or do not take part in education.

-If staff have any concerns regarding CSE or CCE, they will be reported in the usual way.
+If staff have any concerns regarding CSE or CCE, they will be reported by following our safeguarding reporting procedures.